-The disc brake models feature 'RAT' (Rapid Axle Technology) – a thru-axle system which combines stability with lateral stiffness and allows for quick wheel changes.
+All models are disc brake specific and feature 'RAT' (Rapid Axle Technology), a thru-axle system which combines stability with lateral stiffness and allows for quick wheel changes.

 Cable routing is kept internal, and RAT (rapid axle technology) is used to combine stability and lateral stiffness on a floating axle which makes wheel changes quick.

-As per the other models, the Pressfit 30 bottom bracket is repeated, as is the Stable Stiffness Per Size (SSPS) approach which sees each frame - stiffness and weight in particular - designed around the appropriate size.
+As per the other models, the Pressfit 86 bottom bracket is repeated, as is the Stable Stiffness Per Size (SSPS) approach which sees each frame - stiffness and weight in particular - designed around the appropriate size.
 For those seeking an extra boost, there is an also a Focus Paralane2electric, with a 250Wh battery mounted on the downtube.

 There are carbon and aluminium options in the stable, and the choice between SRAM 1x chainsets and a 2x Shimano setup.
 All models come with disc brakes and the 'RAT' tech seen elsewhere, which means the fork is strong enough to cope with braking forces and wheel changes are easy.
-The same Pressfit 30 and internal cable routing also features, as well as the size specific carbon layup.

-The Focus Planet range is created for city streets – you’ll find hub gears and a belt drive to keep maintenance low and ensure your trousers stay grease free.
-The top end Focus Planet Street comes with integrated lights and mudguards.
+The Focus Planet2 is an e-bike for city streets - you'll find pannier racks and mudguards for everyday practicality.
+The top end Focus Planet2 5.9 comes with integrated lights and a 625Wh battery.

 Other models include the Planet2 5.8, which comes with a step-through frame, and the Planet2 5.7 which is the cheapest in the range with a smaller battery at 500Wh and less powerful integrated lights.